janobourian/aws/aws_solution_architect_associate/03_elb_asg.md

     * Create Target groups
     * Create and edit security groups
     * Launch ALB
+    * Block SG to receive only ALB requests
+    * You can set rule conditions

 ```bash
 #!/bin/bash
 # Use this for your user data (script from top to bottom)